List of university a cappella groups in the United Kingdom: Northern Lights

 In 2023, they released their debut album, Meet Me In The Sky and won the Open A cappella Competition, also taking home the 'Exceptional Arrangement' award.
 They also won the ICCA UK semi-final for the first time, after winning their quarter-final, and received 'Outstanding Arrangement' and 'Outstanding Choreography' awards.
 They received four nominations for the CASA Contemporary A Cappella Recording Awards 2023 for their 2022 ICCA set.

 They successfully defended their ICCA UK title in 2024, after coming second in their quarter-final, and received an 'Outstanding Choreography' award.
 They won the Outstanding Video Editing award for their ICCA 2023 set at the CASA Contemporary A Cappella Video Awards 2024, which was also the runner-up for the Best Mixed Voices Collegiate Video award.
 They were runner-up for the Best Show Tunes / Soundtrack / Theme Song award at the CASA Contemporary A Cappella Recording Awards 2024 with Where Is Love? from Meet Me In The Sky, which was also nominated for Best European Album or EP.

 In 2025, the Northern Lights won the Open A capella Competition and also picked up the 'Exceptional Arrangement' and 'Exceptional Choreography' awards.
 They also again defended their ICCA UK title for the third time, becoming the first UK group to take a hat-trick of titles, and came third in the ICCA international finals, becoming the first mixed British group to finish in the top three globally.

+In 2026, the Northern Lights won the UK ICCA title for the fourth year in succession, also picking up an Outstanding Choreography award.
+As UK champions, they advanced again too the international final of ICCA in New York, where they came second and picked up awards for Outstanding Arrangement and Outstanding Choreography.
+A Northern Lights alumni group, The Menagerie Club, appeared in Britain's Got Talent series 19 in 2026, progressing to the live semi-finals.
+The Northern Lights also performed alongside Durham's other three student a cappella groups in the Retro to Remix show at the Gala Theatre in Durham in February 2026.

 Durham Dynamics

 Durham Dynamics are another mixed voice a cappella group at Durham University, formed in 2015.
 Since 2019 they have (except for an interruption due to Covid) held a joint annual show with Northern Lights dubbed "Pitch Durfect".
 They performed their show "An A Cappella Road Trip!" at the Edinburgh Fringe in 2022.
+They also performed alongside Durham's other three student a cappella groups in the Retro to Remix show at the Gala Theatre in Durham in February 2026.

 Foot Notes

 Foot Notes are a mixed voice close harmony group at Durham University, who have regularly appeared at the Edinburgh Fringe, including with "At the Foot of the Castle" in 2024.
+They also performed alongside Durham's other three student a cappella groups in the Retro to Remix show at the Gala Theatre in Durham in February 2026.